 With nature for inspiration, during Drama campers will play theater games, improvise, plan and practice skits, laugh a lot, sing, learn how to project, imagine and create.
-While, there are no staged productions or performances, campers really into Drama do have opportunities to share worked up pieces during our end of week whole camp gathering.
+Over the course of the summer, each camp group prepares a small theatrical performance complete with costumes and scenery sources from nature.

 Our cooking program, designed to enhance nutritional awareness, focuses on using fresh, organic, locally grown ingredients, and natural sweeteners.
 As often as possible we use produce from our organic/biodynamic gardens.
 We have a beautiful kitchen facility where many of our cooking activities take place, but we also like to give campers a chance to try cooking out-of-doors – over a campfire, using a camp stove, and even experimenting with solar ovens.

 We have beautiful biodynamic gardens at The Nature Place, where campers plant, weed, harvest, eat and learn all about the fun, challenging and satisfying experience of growing and gardening.
 Flowers, herbs, trees, roots and vegetables of all sorts need different kinds of care, and with over 100 varieties of plants growing in our two gardens, we certainly get a wide range of earthly experience.